R-loop biology in health and disease

 We are investigating the molecular basis of neurodegenerative diseases, associated with pathological R-loops.
 We study Friedreich ataxia and Fragile X syndrome, two of forty human diseases with expansion of small nucleotide sequences.
 It is currently not known how the (GAA)n expansion in frataxin (FXN) gene and the (CGG)n expansion in FMR1 gene leads to their transcriptional repression, resulting in human diseases.
 We discovered that R-loops are formed in Friedreich ataxia and Fragile X disorders and promote formation of repressive chromatin on the expanded alleles, leading to FXN and FMR1 transcriptional repression.

-In the laboratory, we aim to understand the mechanism of heterochromatin formation triggered by R-loops by using various gene-specific and whole-genome molecular and cell biology approaches.
-The results generated in this project will help us to uncover the molecular mechanisms underlying the pathology of FRDA and FXS and also provide a better understanding of R-loop functions in healthy human cells.
-In the long term, the findings are essential for the development of new therapeutic approaches for expansion disorders.
+In the laboratory, we want to understand the mechanisms underlying regulation of physiological and pathological R-loops in human cells using genome-wide and gene-specific molecular, biochemical and cell biology approaches.
+The results generated in this project will help us to uncover the molecular mechanisms underlying R-loop functions in healthy human cells and also provide a better understanding of the pathology of R-loop-associated human diseases.
+In the long term, these findings are essential for the development of new therapeutic approaches for cancer and neurodegenerative disorders.

 *joint communicating authors